 footprint, Patrick opened The Black Rock Department Store in the fall of 2022 in the creatively reawakened Black Rock district of Bridgeport, CT.

 Patrick’s work has been featured in Architectural Digest, Domino, ELLE Décor, House Beautiful, L’Officiel, New York Magazine, and The Evening Standard Magazine, among others.
-Patrick has been named to the prestigious AD100 list and has also been recognized as one of “Five Designers to Watch” by Vogue, “The New Guard” by W Magazine and “Designer to Watch” by Departures.
+Patrick has been named to the prestigious AD100 list as well as Elle Decor’s A List, and has also been recognized as one of “Five Designers to Watch” by Vogue, “The New Guard” by W Magazine, “Designer to Watch” by Departures.

 Patrick is based in New York City and Connecticut.